 Somewhat in the middle of George Town, the old commercial hub of Madras (now Chennai), a narrow, winding street wakes up very early in the morning.
 But you’ll never find it if you ask for it by its official name: Badrian Street.
 Everybody calls it Pookadai (Flower Bazaar).
 It’s because, long before Chennai got its giant vegetable and flower market at Koyambedu in 1996, flowers were sold by the sack from here.
 And yet, 18 years later, Pookadai still throbs with morning life, with sellers unwilling to relocate, and buyers unwilling to travel all the way to the designated markets.

 In the pre-dawn hours, Pookadai simply heaves with people, and you couldn’t swing a kitten there if you wished.
-Bulging sacks of flowers arrive from Koyambedu, from Andhra, from deep-south Tamil Nadu.
-The road is almost always slushy; in the centre, is a long, low hillock of debris.
+Bulging sacks of flowers arrive from Koyambedu, from Andhra Pradesh, from deep-south Tamil Nadu.
+The road is almost always slushy; in the centre is a long, low hillock of debris.
 Imagine a thousand feet crushing old flowers; imagine a hundred tyres churning all of that; and then, imagine the odour.
 It’s not very pleasant.
 But the street itself is such a treat.
 Both sides are lined with shops, some are pucca cemented structures, with cupboards and ceiling fans, others are mere shacks.
 And all of them brim with colour.
 This is one of the pucca shops, in Pookadai.
 There are over a hundred that line the street, on either side.
-Many are run by migrants, who’ve run away from villages with dead dry fields and little employement; and their helpers are often young boys from their own/ nearby villages, who live on tiny rooms behind/ upstairs.
-(This picture was shot when I visited Pookadai very early in the morning, on 19th April, 2012)
+Many are run by migrants, who’ve run away from villages with dead dry fields and little employement.
+Their helpers are often young boys from their own or nearby villages, who live on tiny rooms behind or upstairs.
+(This picture was shot when I visited Pookadai very early in the morning, on April 19, 2012)